maphew/zadam-trilium-wiki/Attributes.md

    * `hourly` - run once an hour
    * `daily` - run once a day
 * `disableInclusion` - scripts with this label won't be included into parent script execution.
-* `sorted` - keeps  child notes sorted by title alphabetically
+* `sorted` - keeps child notes sorted.
+See [[Sorting]].
 * `hidePromotedAttributes`
 * `readOnly` - editor is in read only mode.
 Works only for text notes.
 See some use cases [here](https://github.com/zadam/trilium/issues/371).
 * `autoReadOnlyDisabled` - text/code notes can be set automatically into read mode when they are too large.
 You can disable this behavior on per-note basis by adding this label to the note
-* `cssClass` - value of this label is then added as CSS class to the node representing given note in the tree.
+* `cssClass` - value of this label is then added as CSS class to the node representing the given note in the tree.
 This can be useful for advanced [[theming|themes]].
 Can be used in `template` notes.
-* `iconClass` - value of this label is added as a CSS class to the icon on the tree which can help visually distinguish the notes in the tree.
-Example might be `bx bx-home` - icons are taken from [boxicons](https://boxicons.com/).
+* `iconClass` - value of this label is added as a CSS class to the icon on the tree, which can help visually distinguish the notes in the tree.
+An example might be `bx bx-home` - icons are taken from [boxicons](https://boxicons.com/).
 Can be used in [[template]] notes.
 * `customRequestHandler` and `customResourceProvider` - see [[Custom request handler]]

 ## Relations